Enable Users for Payroll

 (pay periods start on Monday and end on Sunday)

-- Rate Type – Hourly or Fixed payments.
+- Pay Type – Hourly or Fixed payments.
 Fixed payments only work through automatic payroll.

 The automatic option will allow your team payments to go out automatically each pay period – just set it up once and let Hubstaff take care of the rest.

-Note: You must click the “Enable” button for payroll to go out automatically.
+Note: You must click the “Enable auto-payment” button for payroll to go out automatically.

 If you select the manual option you can still pay your team directly, though you will be required to manually send each payment (with one simple click of a button).

 Hubstaff offers support for different currencies.
-The currency that you have enabled in your organization needs to have sufficient funds of the same currency in order for Payroll to be successful.
+The currency that you have enabled in your organization needs to have sufficient funds of the same currency within your payment merchant in order for Payroll to be successful.

-Your organization’s currency in Hubstaff is set to AUD.
+Your organization’s currency in Hubstaff is AUD.
 You are trying to pay your team for their work done and the total payment is $400 AUD.

 In your payment account, you have $1000 USD and $200 AUD.

 This payment would fail because there is not sufficient funds in the correct currency in the payment account.
 In order for this payment to be successful, you would need to ensure that your payment account either has $400 AUD OR you would need to change your Hubstaff organization’s default currency to USD so the USD funds from your payment account would be used.

 Occasionally, payments will fail.
 You will see these listed under “Past” section under the payments tab.
 Failed payments will show a status of “Error” and you can hover your cursor over the question mark icon to see more information why the payment failed.

 Two common reasons payments fail are due to insufficient funds or your account not being authorized.
 You can make some changes in your account (such as adding more funds or reauthorizing) and click the “Retry” button next to the failed payment to make another attempt.